HR OPERATIONS

 What about performance management software?

 Technology should support your process — not define it.
 We strongly recommend designing your performance philosophy, cycle, and calibration approach first, then selecting the platform that supports it.
 Too many companies buy the software first and then try to force-fit their process into the tool’s limitations.
-If you need help selecting a platform, our HR Technology Selection Support service handles that.
+Every Redesign includes a technology requirements brief that translates your process into platform requirements; for Design engagements it’s an optional add-on, and if you need help selecting a platform, our HR Technology Selection Support service handles that.

 Our managers won’t give honest ratings.
-Can you fix that?
+Can you change that?

 This is the most common performance management problem we see — and it’s usually a design problem, not a courage problem.
 When the rating scale is vague, there’s no calibration process, and managers face no consequences for inflating ratings, of course they’ll default to “meets expectations” for everyone.
 We build the structure that makes honest evaluation easier: clear definitions for each rating level, calibration sessions where leaders align on standards, and manager training on how to have direct, constructive conversations.
 The system enables the behavior.